Under Capricorn: Critical response

 The film was not well received by critics.

-Bosley Crowther of The New York Times wrote that "it seems that neither Miss Bergman nor Mr. Hitchcock has tangled here with stuff of any better than penny-dreadful substance and superficial demands."
-Variety called it "overlong and talky, with scant measure of the Hitchcock thriller tricks that could have sharpened general reception," while John McCarten of The New Yorker wrote that "this picture simultaneously succeeds in insulting the Australians, the Irish, and the average intelligence."
+Bosley Crowther of The New York Times wrote that "it seems that neither Miss Bergman nor Mr Hitchcock has tangled here with stuff of any better than penny-dreadful substance and superficial demands."

+Variety called it "overlong and talky, with scant measure of the Hitchcock thriller tricks that could have sharpened general reception."

+John McCarten of The New Yorker wrote that "this picture simultaneously succeeds in insulting the Australians, the Irish, and the average intelligence."

 Richard L. Coe of The Washington Post wrote: "The triangle performances are splendid, but the lines and situations the three principals are called upon to face are trite indeed ...
 Jame's Bridie's script, from a Helen Simpson novel adapted by Hume Cronyn, has little to be proud of, is indeed unintentionally hilarious at times."

 The Monthly Film Bulletin was also negative, writing: "The story is not enlivened by any qualities in the dialogue, which is crude and frequently stilted, or in the direction, which surely represents the nadir of Hitchcock's present period.
 It is extraordinary that this director, responsible for some of the most brilliant British films of the thirties—lively, fast, and full of incident—should return to this country from Hollywood for the sake of a ponderous novelette, which even more than Rope shows a preoccupation with complicated camera movements of no dramatic value whatsoever."

 Harrison's Reports printed a mostly positive review, praising Bergman for "another striking performance" and adding, "The story is not without its weak points, particularly in that much of the footage is given more to talk than to movement, but Alfred Hitchcock's directorial skill manages to overcome most of the script's deficiencies by building up situations that thrill and hold the spectator in tense suspense."
 Edwin Schallert of the Los Angeles Times was also positive, calling it "a film of great class.
 It may fall short of Hitchcock's greatest in some respects because it lacks their vital suspense and intense interest.
 Yet its values are so noteworthy that it may definitely be recommended to all film-viewers."

 In Peter Bogdanovich's interview with Alfred Hitchcock, Bogdanovich mentions that French critics writing for Cahiers du cinéma in the 1950s considered Under Capricorn one of Hitchcock's finest films.

-A September 2019 two-day symposium in London has renewed attention to the film.
+Mini-series

 The novel was filmed as an Australian mini-series.